joesustaric/trunk-hub-byo/README.md

 ## TODOS
 - [ ] Code linting
-- [x] EFS for shared storage
+- [ ] Backup EFS to S3 checking
-- [ ] Backup EFS to S3
+- [ ] Daily Cost Estimate
-- [ ] Figure out how to do configure a push hook to trigger something
+- [ ] Figure out how to do configure a push hook to trigger
-- [ ] use https://fck-nat.dev/v1.3.0/ instead of managed NAT
+- [ ] use https://fck-nat.dev/v1.3.0/ instead of managed NAT(? reduce costs)

 # Stacks
 ## trunk-hub-vpc-dev|prod